 Computer hackers and cyber criminals are constantly reworking their strategies to gain access to company databases and financial information.
 You may not see it, but there’s a constant war going on between your software provider’s security team and the bad guys.
 Upgrading your software means you’re taking advantage of the latest software security measures and protecting your practice and vital client data.

 Software vendors develop and test their applications on the most recent versions of an operating system.
-For example, Windows 7 reached its End of Life (EOL) on January 14, 2020.
-Despite this, many computers – particularly in the corporate world – are still running this now unsupported operating system.
+For example, Windows 7 reached its End of Life (EOL) on January 14, 2020 and Windows 8.1 will reach EOL on January 10, 2023.
+Despite this, many computers – particularly in the corporate world – are still running these operating systems.
 Microsoft, as well as software solutions providers like Covetrus, are focusing on developing newer products, so it pays to upgrade your practice software to keep in step.

 It’s not realistic to expect that the IT professionals who support your business will cover outdated software and technology.
 Newer graduates have cut their teeth on more recent software, so will likely have limited knowledge of older solutions.
 It will take them longer to get to the bottom of any problems you’re experiencing and potentially increase your support costs.